Syafril Lestaluhu

-Muhammad Syafril Lestaluhu (born 12 April 1998) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Kalteng Putra.
+Muhammad Syafril Lestaluhu (born 12 April 1998) is an Indonesian professional footballer who plays as a defensive midfielder.

 Club career

 Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2021 season.
 Syafril made his first-team debut on 29 January 2022 in a match against Persikabo 1973 as a substitute for Beckham Putra in the 90+3rd minute at the Ngurah Rai Stadium, Denpasar.

 Persikabo 1973

 Syafril was signed for Persikabo 1973 to play in Liga 1 in the 2022–23 season.